WordPress Plugin

 - Visitor opens a paywalled article

-- Sees the article preview (first paragraph or excerpt) plus the paywall overlay
+- Sees the article preview plus the paywall card

 - Clicks "Pay with IDRX"